 To cook, sear the chops over high heat for about 3 minutes per side.
 Switch them to a cooler section of the grill for another 5-7 minutes, flipping them as needed.

 Boneless pork chops can receive the same brining treatment, but they shouldn’t be allowed to remain in the brine for any longer than 45 minutes.
 Similarly, they won’t take as long to cook—perhaps 2 minutes per side to achieve a good sear, then finished on medium heat for another 5 minutes total.
 Read more on how to grill pork chops.
+You can also check our article on how to reheat pork chops.

 Pork tenderloin is a great choice for the grill.
 It’s lean, tender, cooks up quickly, and goes well with a number of different flavors.
 If possible, select a cut that weighs between 3-4 pounds.